-How Many Units of Trimix Should I Take?
+Trimix Dosage: How Many Units Of Trimix Should I Take?

 The erectile dysfunction medication Trimix has been shown, time and time again, to be an effective remedy for men who haven’t had success with oral ED treatments.
-It is available by prescription only, and is a very powerful combination of three proven ED medications – phentolamine, papaverine, and alprostadil.
+It is available by prescription only and is a very powerful combination of three proven ED medications – phentolamine, papaverine, and alprostadil.
 Trimix is delivered via injection.
-There is no standard dosage, and it is usually incrementally tailored to the individual via feedback between patient and prescriber.
-However, the most common question people usually have about dosage is, “How many units of Trimix should I take?”
-In this guide, we will help to answer that question, and explore why there is no one-size-fits-all answer.
+There is no standard dosage, and it is usually incrementally tailored to the individual via feedback between the patient and the prescriber.
+However, the most common question people usually have about Trimix dosage is, “How many units of Trimix should I take?”
+In this guide, we will help to answer that question and explore why there is no one-size-fits-all answer.

-Though the administration method is different, Trimix works on simple principles to oral ED medications like Viagra and Cialis – specifically, relaxation of blood vessels and improving blood flow.
-These are the two primary biological requirements for the mechanism of erection to work.
-Because it’s generally more effective and powerful (and therefore, somewhat riskier), it is reserved as a secondary treatment for ED, and is only suitable for patients who have had no success with oral ED medications.
+Though the administration method is different, Trimix works following the same general mechanisms of oral ED medications like Viagra and Cialis – specifically, relaxation of blood vessels and improving blood flow.
+These are the two primary biological requirements to sustain an erection.
+Because it’s generally more effective and powerful (and therefore, somewhat riskier), it is reserved as a secondary treatment for ED.
+It is only suitable for patients who have had no success with oral ED medications.

 Most patients who have taken Trimix, both in studies and in the real world, have seen significant results.
 As many as 95% of men reported satisfactory erections for penetrative sex thanks to Trimix, even after treatment with oral ED medications had failed them.

-Before getting into the details on how many units of Trimix might be prescribed, let’s talk a bit about how Trimix is typically used by patients.
-Patients who are prescribed Trimix are given advice and information on the proper handling and administration of the medication, via injection.
-This is done near the base of the penis, on one side or the other, around 20 to 30 minutes before sexual activity.
-Proper administration reduces or eliminates any potential side effects or injuries that may otherwise occur to the penis.
-Always use proper hygiene and safety precautions when performing any injection, especially in such a sensitive area.
+Before getting into the details on how many units of Trimix might be prescribed, let’s talk a bit about how patients typically use Trimix.
+Patients who are prescribed Trimix are given advice and information on the proper handling and administration of the medication via injection.
+An injection is usually in the middle third of the penis shaft, on alternating sides and avoiding all veins, around 20 to 30 minutes before sexual activity.
+Proper administration reduces or eliminates any potential side effects or injuries that may otherwise occur to the penis with injection.
+Always use proper hygiene and safety precautions when performing an injection, especially in such a sensitive area.

 Understanding Trimix Dosage